 Other pests like fleas, mites, and ticks can spread through your pet or contaminated surfaces like bedding.
 Maintaining cleanliness by regularly washing bedding and cleaning your home can prevent these pests from becoming significant problems.

-While heartworms pose a severe threat to pets, humans cannot contract them from cats as they are transmitted exclusively through mosquitoes.
-It’s essential to safe your cat by administering monthly preventatives and protecting your surroundings from mosquitoes by using bug repellents or planting natural mosquito-repellent herbs like Citronella.
+Heartworms pose a severe threat to pets.
+Humans can’t contract them from cats.
+They are transmitted exclusively through mosquitoes.
+It’s essential to save your cat by administering monthly preventatives.
+Protect your surroundings from mosquitoes by using bug repellents or planting natural mosquito-repellent herbs like Citronella.

 Ways to Prevent Worms in You and Your Cat